gemmarepiso/gemmarepiso/_pages/about.md

 ---

 I am an Assistant Professor in the Department of Linguistics & Languages at McMaster University.
-My main interests are in laboratory phonology, heritage languages, and bilingual child language acquisition.
-Using quantitative approaches, I investigate the development of speech sounds and phonological processes in bilingual communities with migratory backgrounds (i.e., heritage language-speaking communities).
-In particular, I am interested in the question of how bilingual grammars develop and which are the grammatical and extragrammatical factors predicting individual variation in these grammars.
-My work aims at informing theories of bilingual grammars.
+My main interests lie in laboratory phonology, heritage languages, and bilingual child language acquisition.
+Using quantitative approaches, I conduct research on the development of speech sounds and phonological processes in bilingual communities with migratory backgrounds, specifically those who speak heritage languages.
+I am particularly intrigued by how bilingual grammars evolve and the factors, both grammatical and extragrammatical, that contribute to individual variations in these grammars.
+My work aims to enhance our understanding of theories related to bilingual grammars.

 Ongoing projects: